FilipSequens/english-for-designers/case_study/index.md

 Each article was given a dominant color, typically that of the product.
 Using these throughout the article essentially color coded the magazine.
 From this, a system emerged.
 We repeated this color scheme on the cover, creating an index.

-## A STRIKING COVER & PRODUCTION
+## A STRIKING COVER & PRINTING
 Our whole design culminated itself in a cover.
+The cover utilises all the techniques used throughout the issue.
+The colors and the bitmaps are mixed to create a design that's cohesive with the rest of the issue.

 ![two images of a colorful magazine cover on a blank background and bookshelf](../images/cover_showcase.png)